 At full strength, Mrs. Meyer's concentrate is strong stuff, and the vapors will sting your eyes a bit, but it works.

-- Cat Litter: Sprinkle inexpensive absorptive cat litter on the stain making sure to cover the oil stain thoroughly.
+Sprinkle inexpensive absorptive cat litter on the stain, making sure to cover the oil stain thoroughly.
 Crush and grind the litter into the oil stain with your shoes.
-Let set for an hour then sweep up and safely discard.
-For very heavy stains let the kitty litter set overnight after crushing, then sweep and dispose.
-Wash with a heavy duty detergent soap and stiff brush and then rinse.
+Let it sit for an hour, then sweep it up and discard it.
+For very heavy stains, let the kitty litter set overnight after crushing, then sweep and dispose.
+Wash the area with a heavy-duty detergent soap (or something like Mrs. Meyer's) and a stiff brush, then rinse.
 Repeat as necessary.

-- TSP: Using phosphate free TSP cleaner (Tri Sodium Phosphate), create a gallon of cleaner by mixing one cup of TSP with one gallon of hot water.
-Wearing eye protection and rubber gloves, pour the TSP onto the oil stain and let it soak in for 20-30 minutes.
-Then scrub with a plastic bristled brush and rinse with a hose.
-Repeat if needed.
+Add 1 cup of phosphate-free TSP (trisodium phosphate), also called "TSP-PF," to a gallon of hot water, and mix.
+Wearing eye protection and rubber gloves, pour the TSP onto the oil stain and let it soak in for 20 to 30 minutes.
+Then, scrub with a stiff nylon brush, and rinse with a hose.
+Repeat as needed.

-- Paint Thinner and Sawdust: Mix sawdust with paint thinner until it is damp, then spread the soaked sawdust over the stain.
+Mix sawdust with paint thinner until it is damp, then spread the soaked sawdust over the stain.
 Let it soak into the oil stain for 20 minutes.
-Sweep up the sawdust and reapply if necessary.
+Sweep up the sawdust and repeat, if necessary.

-- Microbial Oil Stain Removal: Use a biodegradable microbial oil stain remover such as EATOILS BT200™ which will use micro-organisms to actually eat the oil and grease away.
+Use a biodegradable microbial oil stain remover, such as EATOILS BT200™, which uses micro-organisms to actually eat the oil and grease away.